Ravne na Koroškem: Church

 The parish church in the settlement is dedicated to Saint Giles and belongs to the Roman Catholic Archdiocese of Maribor.
 It is first mentioned in written documents dating to 1331.
 It was re-vaulted in the 17th century.

 Culture

-Ravne is also known for excellent jazz.
+Ravne na Koroškem is also known for excellent jazz.
 Concerts of the Jazz Ravne cycle are held throughout the year and the Festival of Slovenian Jazz takes place each autumn.

 In fiction

 One of Nostradamus's quatrains that is localized to southeast Europe has the following couplet: